mailgun/documentation/source/api-templates.rst

     DELETE /<domain>/templates/<template>/versions/<version>

-Delete a specific version of the template
+Delete a specific version of the template.

 Example: